raspberrypilearning/ai-image-prompt/en/step_1.md

     </iframe>
 </html>

+--- collapse ---
+---
+title: No YouTube?
+Download the video!
+---

+You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/ai-image-prompt-go){:target="_blank"}.

+--- /collapse ---

 Welcome to the exciting world of AI image generation!

 By following the steps in this project, you will learn how to create amazing images using an AI image generator.